drakelarson/gemini-proxy-ts/README.md

 ---

-## Gemini API Gotchas & Lessons Learned
+## Gemini API Gotchas & Lessons Learned If You Want To Build Something Similar

 ### 1. URL Format for API Key